Narpar1217/KR_Solutions/README.txt

 My solutions to select exercises in
 "The C Programming Language 2nd Edition" by Kernighan and Ritchie (AKA "the K&R").

+I have attempted to write the solutions from the perspective of someone going through the book for the first time;
+Solutions should use only concepts introduced up to that point of the book.

 All are verified to compile in gcc 3.4.4 (in Cygwin) with -Wall without any warnings or errors.

 More solutions will be added as they are reviewed and tested, and as time permits.